“Once you stop learning, you start dying.” - Albert Einstein

 You should also visit local businesses and leave some ads in your local baker, chemist, or fruit and veg shop.
 You can also place ads in places where students regularly frequent: libraries, university campuses, colleges, secondary schools, primary schools, and also in cinemas, music schools, horse-riding clubs, etc.

-You can also ask in language schools or centres in your neighbourhood and see if they have Russian lessons.
+You can also ask in language schools or centres in your neighbourhood and see if they have a Russian course.

 By using different methods, you can find students more easily.
 Make sure that you use the internet.
 Over 80% of the UK uses the internet.
 It would be a shame not to reach this huge market of potential Russian students.